wudixiaotie/simple_im/README.md

 # TODO List:
-1. finish Users DB Module
-2. finish Groups DB Module
+1. build a http server for most of the request.Like ask for server ip&port, login, reconnect.
-3. add time to message
+2. add time to message